 - President (if over $750K)

-Q: What is the new procedure for IRB approvals?
+Q: What is the procedure for IRB application submissions?

 Q: How can I tell the status of my IRB application?